Mohammed al-Maskati

 Mohammed Al-Maskati (Arabic:محمد المسقطي) is a Bahraini human rights activist and Digital Security Helpline Director at Access Now.
 Formerly Digital Protection Coordinator for the Middle East and North Africa region at Front Line Defenders.He is the founder of the Bahrain Youth Society for Human Rights (BYSHR), a leading group in the 2011-2012 Bahraini uprising.
 He was shortlisted in Index on Censorship’s Freedom of Expression Awards 2019 and Security Serious Unsung Heroes Awards 2020.
-He was member of the panel of experts for the Dutch Government Tulip Prize for Human Rights 2021.He discovered phone hacking of human rights defenders and journalists in Palestine, Bahrain and Jordan.
+He was a member of the panel of experts for the Dutch Government Tulip Prize for Human Rights 2021.
+He discovered phone hacking of human rights defenders and journalists in Palestine, Bahrain and Jordan.

 Formation of BYSHR and charges

 Al-Maskati served as the president of the BYSHR, an organization which "organises training workshops, monitors and documents human rights violations and participates in forming a regional network for young human rights activists in eight Arab countries".
 As part of the group's work, al-Maskati lobbied for the freedom of Egyptian blogger Kareem Amer as well as reporting on domestic human trafficking in Bahrain.

-In June 2005, the BYSHR attempted to register as a non-governmental organization with the Bahraini government, but was refused.
+In June 2005, the BYSHR's attempt to register as a non-governmental organization with the Bahraini government was refused.
 When the group nonetheless continued its work, Al-Maskati was summoned to court in 2007 on charges of leading an "unregistered organization", which carried a maximum sentence of six months imprisonment.
 The International Freedom of Expression Exchange issued an appeal for a letter writing campaign on his behalf, describing the arrest as "just the latest example of the government using judicial measures to silence human rights activists".
-Al-Maskati's trial was later postponed until 2009, In June 2010, Al-Maskati was found guilty and ordered to pay a fine of 500 Bahraini dinar (About 1000 Euros).
+Al-Maskati's trial was later postponed until 2009, In June 2010, Al-Maskati was found guilty and ordered to pay a fine of 500 Bahraini dinar (about 1000 euros).
 The Bahrain Centre for Human Rights protested the sentence, describing it as "a continuation of the Authority's policy in Bahrain to restrict civil society institutions".